NorthernChemist/fishingnet/README.md

 # FishingNet
-Python script for downloading the No Such Thing as a Fish Podcast in mp3 format
+Python script for downloading the No Such Thing as a Fish Podcast in mp3 format.

-Download the script and run
+Download the script and run.